 - Overall performance and professionalism

-The School of Professional Horticulture is eligible and certified by the U.S. Department of Education to administer Title IV funds (Pell Grants and Direct Loans) to qualified students.
-Students may apply online at http://www.fafsa.ed.gov/
+The School of Professional Horticulture is eligible and certified by the U.S. Department of Education to administer Title IV funds (Federal Pell Grant Program and Federal Direct Student Loan Program) to qualified students.
+Students may apply online at fafsa.ed.gov

 Veterans Administration Educational Benefits